Popol2411/to-do-list-app/README.md

 ## :page_with_curl: Technical Requirements

-- The app must be written in jQuery
+- The app must be written in jQuery.

 ## :man_technologist: Get Started